Tangy-Cheese/Coined-Quantum-Walks/src/README.md

 # Making sure that when running any source code locally, you are in the right directory, otherwise the data file will not be saved to

 ```bash
 output/data/
 ```

-## When running from HPC terminal, the BASH script runs the code automatically in the right directory.
+## When running from HPC terminal, the BASH script runs the code automatically in the right directory